zensoftio/api-standarts/README.md

 Deletes all entities.

 ## URL writing
-The naming of entities must be in the snake case and it must be a noun:
+The naming of entities must be in the snake_case and it must be a noun:
 > GOOD /user_details

 > BAD /user-details

 But!
-The actions must be verbs and should follow SnakeCase.
+The actions must be verbs and should follow camelCase.
 Also, every action must start from the 'do' word:
 > GOOD /user_details/doRecalculateAddresses

 > BAD /user_details/recalculateAddresses